ily9000/MNIST_knn/README.md

 I coded from scratch the Gaussian Naive Bayes and KNN algorithm to classify digits in the MNIST data set.

 By assuming conditional independce of the pixels given the digit, the Naive Bayes classifier is able to learn the Gaussian distribution parameters (mean, standard deviation) for each pixel of each digit.
+A plot of the parameters that were learned is below.

-Means of the pixels for each digit:
+Here are the means of the pixels for each digit:
 ![](images/NB_means.png?raw=true)